nhrrob/nhrrob-file-manager/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A lightweight WordPress file manager plugin that helps you browse and edit WordPress files with ease.
+A modern, React-powered file manager for WordPress administrators.
+Browse and edit plugin, theme, and wp-content files with a sleek, fast interface.

 == Description ==

-Keep your WordPress site safe with minimal effort.
-NHR File Manager helps you:
+🚀 [GitHub Repository](https://github.com/nhrrob/nhrrob-file-manager) – Found a bug or have a feature request?
+Let us know!
+💬 [Slack Community](https://join.slack.com/t/nhrrob/shared_invite/zt-2m3nyrl1f-eKv7wwJzsiALcg0nY6~e0Q) – Got questions or just want to chat?
+Come hang out with us on Slack!

+NHR File Manager is a lightweight, modern file manager designed specifically for WordPress administrators.
+Built with React for a blazing-fast user experience.

+`<?php echo 'Edit Your WordPress Files Like a Pro!'; ?>`

+### ✨ Key Features

+- **React-Powered UI** – Modern, fast, and responsive interface built with React
-- Browse and edit WordPress files with ease.
+- **File Tree Navigation** – Browse through your plugins, themes, and wp-content directories with ease

-**Features at a glance:**

-### ⚡ Browse and Edit Files
-Easily browse and edit WordPress files with a clean and user-friendly interface.

-### 🌟 Lightweight & Minimal
-Designed to deliver maximum security with minimal code.
-No complex settings or configuration needed.

-### 💬 Simple & Effective
-Install, activate, and your site is protected instantly.
+- **Syntax Highlighting** – Edit PHP, JavaScript, CSS, and more with a beautiful code editor
+- **Instant Search** – Quickly find files using the built-in search functionality
+- **Real-time Save** – Save files with Ctrl+S (Cmd+S on Mac) keyboard shortcut
+- **File Information** – View file size, extension, and last modified date

+### 🔒 Security First

+- Only administrators can access the file manager
+- Protected core WordPress directories (wp-admin, wp-includes)
+- Restricted to safe, editable file types
+- Full WordPress REST API security with nonce verification

+### � Supported File Types

+PHP, JavaScript, JSX, TypeScript, CSS, SCSS, HTML, JSON, XML, TXT, Markdown, YAML, SQL, and more!

 == Installation ==

-1. Upload the `nhrrob-secure` plugin folder to your `/wp-content/plugins/` directory.
+1. Upload the `nhrrob-file-manager` plugin folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Navigate to **Tools → File Manager** to start managing your files.

-3. Protection starts automatically — no configuration required.
+That's it!
+No configuration required.

 == Frequently Asked Questions ==

+= Who can access the file manager? =
+Only users with the `manage_options` capability (typically administrators) can access the file manager.

+= What file types can I edit? =
+You can edit PHP, JS, JSX, TS, TSX, CSS, SCSS, LESS, HTML, JSON, XML, TXT, MD, YAML, SQL, and several other text-based file formats.

+= Is it safe to edit plugin files directly? =
+While the plugin provides safeguards, we recommend always keeping backups before editing any files.
+A syntax error in a PHP file could make your site inaccessible.

-= Do I need other plugins? =
+= Can I edit WordPress core files? =
-No. NHR Secure is standalone and works independently.
+No, for security reasons, wp-admin and wp-includes directories are protected and cannot be modified.

 = Will it affect my site performance? =
-No. NHR Secure is lightweight and designed to have minimal impact on your WordPress performance.
+No. The file manager only loads on its dedicated admin page and has zero impact on your frontend performance.

 == Screenshots ==

-1. Browse and edit WordPress files with ease.
+1. Modern file tree with folder expansion
+2. Code editor with syntax highlighting
+3. Search functionality for quick file access
+4. File information in the status bar

 == Changelog ==

 = 1.0.0 - 30/11/2025 =
-- Initial beta release.
-Cheers!
+- Initial release
+- React-powered file browser
+- File tree navigation for plugins, themes, and wp-content
+- Built-in code editor with tab support
+- File search functionality
+- Keyboard shortcuts (Ctrl+S / Cmd+S to save)
+- Status bar with file information

 == Upgrade Notice ==

 = 1.0.0 =
-- This is the initial release.
-Feel free to share any feature request at the plugin support forum page.
+Initial release.
+Welcome to NHR File Manager!